fbpx

 Audemars Piguet Grandes Complications

+These timepieces are central to Audemars Piguet collections.
 In 1899, they unveiled The Universelle, one of the world’s most complicated watches ever produced.
 This pocket watch included a movement containing 1,168 parts performing 21 functions.
+Today, The Universelle range features 40 functions and 23 complications all powered by a single self-winding mechanism.

 Highly finished and highly complicated watches have always been about more than simply telling the time.
 Today, as we move deeper and deeper into the digital age, the mechanical watch has become one of the few objects of permanence in an era of increasing obsolescence.
 They are literally created to last ‘forever’.